datasciencecampus/assess_gtfs/README.md

 ## Introduction
 <!-- *Describe what this repo contains and what the project is.* -->

-`assess_gtfs` provides a method for inspecting and validating General Transit Feed Specification.
+`assess-gtfs` provides a method for inspecting and validating General Transit Feed Specification.

 ## Developers